This text is an accompaniment to our contribution to the UCLA citylab DEMO_DEMO exhibition (October 2021).

 Projects:

 Both projects reflect our practice's interest in contextually and morphologically responsive urban buildings that willingly embrace strict dimensional, volumetric, and rhetorical constraints.
-In both cases, we employed slender and compact figures with T-shaped sections and small first-floor footprints.
+In both cases, we employed slender, compact figures with T-shaped sections and small first-floor footprints.
 We established a punctuative network of figure-ground sequences, a porous ground with a generous range of qualitative in-between spaces.